Singapore F1 tickets are the most expensive they’ve ever been, yet they’re selling out faster than ever before.

 Singapore F1 tickets can be purchased through the official Singapore GP Website.

 The first tickets for the Grand Prix are usually released almost exactly a year in advance of the race weekend.
-As the race is usually held in September or October, you should keep your eye out a year in advance of those dates for the first ticket releases.

 The first tickets that go on sale will be early bird tickets.
 This will be offered at a discounted rate where you can usually save a few dollars.
 Early bird ticket prices will be cheaper than those listed in the price tables lower down this page.